A Social Enterprise

 Over three-quarters of our income comes from commercial activity.
 This includes letting space to restaurants, cafes, and shops; and hiring space out for conferences, exhibitions, car parking and filming.
 This creates employment and provides services as well as generating income.

 Where we spend our money

 We spend over 40% of our income delivering community activities and facilities, including our youth and community programmes.
-We are also responsible for the management and maintenance of our site.
-This includes collecting litter and looking after plants and flowers, furniture and lighting.
-Historically, these costs would have been met by local ratepayers.
+We are also responsible for the management and maintenance of our site, including collecting litter and looking after plants and flowers, furniture and lighting.
+In the past, these costs would have been met by local ratepayers.